ayanize/WooCommerce-Custom-Endpoint/README.md

 Second, add the functions from the functions.php file to your child theme functions.php file.
 Go through the comments and change things accordingly.

+Read more about this <a href="https://ayanize.com/snippets/how-to-create-a-custom-end-point-or-a-private-page-for-customers/" target+"_blank">in details here</a>.